InternetofAwesome/morning-edition/README.md

-# NPR Morning Edition Podcast Feed Creator
+# NPR Morning Edition Podcast Feed Generator

 I wanted a way that didn't depend on legacy API keys to get my morning podcast feed.
 This tool creates a a feed from scraping NPR's website to create the feed.
 It's a bit limited, in that it does not go back in time farther than the NPR archive page for ME, but it fulfills my needs.